 Over the years, and with countless taste tests, I've compiled my own list of when to buy brand names and when to buy the item at the bottom of the shelf with the lowest price tag.

 A recent study, released by NPR, surveyed a group of chefs in hopes of discovering what the pros prefer.
 In general, chefs buy more generic items than the average grocery shopper.
-Baking items, frozen foods (except ice cream), and condiments are common generic choices, but ice cream, yogurt, and cereal were preferred name brand options.
-So maybe there is a science to this.
-And maybe it's only taught in culinary school.
+Baking items, frozen foods (except ice cream), and condiments are common generic choices, but ice cream, yogurt, and cereal were preferred name-brand options.
+So maybe there is a science to this, and maybe it's only taught in culinary school.

 Deli & Dairy

-There are always pros and cons to buying generic or brand.
+There are always pros and cons to buying generic or brand name.
 We put a lot of trust in our favorite brands and have higher expectations for the quality or flavor.
 Dairy products are usually some of the easiest products to pass the taste test, especially cheeses, creams, and milks.
 I always check ingredient lists before going generic, and dairy products are usually pretty straightforward.
 Often, the milk used in the products comes from cows in a similar area or region.

-One general rule, however, is to skip the generic yogurt: it usually features extra additives and sugars, and distinct quality and texture differences distinguish brands.
+One general rule, however, is to skip the generic yogurt; it usually features extra additives and sugars, and distinct quality and texture differences distinguish brands.